Loew's Jersey Theatre: 2020s renovation

 In 2020, the Jersey City government and FOL decided to proceed with a $40 million renovation of the Loew's Jersey.
 During the COVID-19 pandemic, the theater's marquee displayed messages for the local community, and the auditorium hosted events like graduations that required social distancing.
 Devils Arena Entertainment, a subsidiary of Harris Blitzer Sports & Entertainment (HBSE), was selected to renovate the theater in February 2021, at which point the renovation was slated to cost $72 million.
 As part of HBSE's agreement, the company had to stage 20 music, 10 theatrical, and 10 comedy shows each year, in addition to performances sponsored by FOL.
 The theater's balcony level remained closed, and the theater lacked sprinklers, a functioning air-conditioning system, and wheelchair accessibility.
 The renovation was to include upgraded mechanical systems, upgraded exits, and new concession and ticket areas.
 LED screens would also be installed throughout the theater.
 Removable seats would be installed on the orchestra level to allow the theater to host both concerts and conventions.

 The redesigned theater needed to meet the United States Department of the Interior's design standards because it was a New Jersey state landmark.
 The Jersey City Historic Preservation Commission tentatively approved HBSE's proposal for the theater's renovation in July 2021.
 The Loew's Jersey hosted an open house in September 2021 for its 92nd anniversary, and it closed for renovations following a wedding the next month.
 The renovation was initially scheduled to take four years.
 The Phelps Construction Group was hired to conduct the renovation.
 The Jersey Theatre was listed on the NRHP in 2022, and the New Jersey Economic Development Authority (NJEDA) issued a $42.27 million tax credit for the theater's renovation that year.
-The FOL expressed concerns that the city government was planning to sell the theater, but city officials denied these rumors.
+FOL expressed concerns that the city government was planning to sell the theater, but city officials denied these rumors.
 At the end of 2022, the Jersey City Municipal Council voted to transfer ownership of the theater to the Jersey City Redevelopment Authority (JCRA), which would allow the NJEDA to issue tax credits to the theater.

 By mid-2023, the renovation cost had increased to $105 million; the reason for the increased cost was not fully explained, as construction had not even started.
 Former governor Jim McGreevey, who was campaigning to become the mayor of Jersey City, requested that the JCRA explain the cost increases.
 To facilitate the renovations, Phelps proposed temporarily closing a heavily-used alley next to the theater, but residents opposed the closure.
 In late 2024, a floodlight on the roof was reactivated, illuminating the dueling Saint George and dragon figures, and workers removed the original marquee to replace it with a digital sign.
-By the end of the year, the reopening had been postponed to late 2026.
+A general manager for the theater was hired in early 2026, by then, the project cost $130 million.
+In September 2026, the theater's general manager announced that it would reopen in November.